Miami Manslaughter Defense Attorney

 The absence of malice or criminal intent beforehand that led to the alleged victim’s death is usually what differentiates manslaughter from murder.
 People cannot be convicted of manslaughter when deaths are the results of negligence or the killings were deemed excusable or justified.

-Florida Statute § 782.07 defines manslaughter as the killing of a human being by the act, procurement, or culpable negligence of another party.
-Manslaughter is generally a second-degree felony punishable by up to 15 years in prison and/or a fine of up $10,000, although the crime can be the first-degree felony offense of aggravated manslaughter punishable by up to 30 years in prison and/or a fine of up $10,000 if the alleged offender caused the death of any of the following by culpable negligence:
+Under Florida Statute § 782.07, manslaughter is a second-degree felony punishable by a maximum sentence of 15 years in prison and/or a maximum fine of $10,000.
+An alleged manslaughter can become a first-degree felony punishable by a maximum sentence of 30 years in prison and/or a maximum fine of $10,000 if the alleged offender caused the death of any of the following types of people by culpable negligence:

 - A law enforcement officer, correctional officer, or correctional probation officer;